 Whether you’ve got a huge garden or a little patio, you can grow fruit, vegetables and herbs for a fraction of the price - and it will taste much better too.
 Team up with friends and family to trade the different items you grow.

 9. Revive your wardrobe

 Dig out the sewing machine, assuming you can use one, and transform your old clothes instead of buying new ones.
-Tie-dye is a big trend this year, as are sequins and sparkle, so head to markets or haberdashery departments for some cheap artistic supplies.
+Head to markets or haberdashery departments for some cheap artistic supplies.